The First Steps to Take When Your Child Receives and Autism Diagnosis

 The first thing you should do when your child receives and autism diagnosis is educate yourself.
 I cannot stress this enough.
 No, you won’t become an expert overnight; but researching autism and your child’s specific needs will set the foundation for their progress.

 You have to remember that you are your child’s biggest advocate.
 All therapists are not equal, and if you happen to be dealt a poor one, you need to be able to fall back on your own knowledge to realize if something is amiss.
 Being well educated on the spectrum will ensure that your child gets the proper care.
+Make sure you don’t miss these less common warning signs of autism.

 Here are some helpful resources for learning more about autism: